ministryofjustice/peoplefinder/README.md

 - not added a team description when they are a team leader.

 Cron jobs are handled using Kubernetes Cron jobs.
 The files are located in config/kubernetes.
 These are responsible for Emails like the one that you received when someone updates your profile.

-### In Development

-E-mails in development environment are setup to be delivered using `mailcatcher` gem.
-For that `mailcatcher` has to be started and then accessed on `http://localhost:1080` to read the delivered e-mails.

 ## Search